FAQs

 I have years of transactions for my investments, what should I do?

-• Only enter in transactions for holdings that you currently own.
-Old sold assets do not have to be entered.
+Only enter transactions for holdings you currently own—previously sold assets don't need to be included

-• If you would like like a middle ground option, if you enter in a correct average value price for this single combined transaction this will ensure your Total Gain ($) figures will still be correct
+Middle-ground option: If you enter an accurate average purchase price for your combined transaction, your Total Gain ($) figures will still be correct

 Can I enter international assets into the Sheet and convert their currency automatically?

-Yes you can!
-The v2 version of this Sheet supports live and on the fly currency conversion across a variety of assets.
-This will price the assets in the foreign currency, and then convert it live to your local currency for performance metrics and inclusion in your net worth.
-Supported Assets are:
+Yes!
+The v2 Sheet supports live currency conversion across various assets.
+This prices assets in their native currency and converts them to your local currency for performance metrics and net worth calculations.

 How do I swap the ticker for an asset to update to a new pricing provider?

-2. Open the investment tab containing the asset (ie. ETF, Stock, Managed Fund)
+Open the investment tab containing the asset (ETF, Stock, Managed Fund)

-This will update the old values in both your watch table and purchase history.
+This updates the old values in both your watch table and purchase history.

 How do I enter my Spaceship/Raiz/Microinvestment Platform Investments?

-For Spaceship Voyager: Spaceship Voyager as of v2.10 now has live price support for all 3 fund types (Universe, Origin, Earth).
-In the Managed Funds tab please enter the following details:
+For Spaceship Voyager: As of v2.10, Spaceship Voyager has live price support for all three fund types.
+In the Managed Funds tab, enter:

-1. Other Assets Tab (Easiest) - This will mean your investments will be recorded in your Net Worth, you will just have to update the balance before recording your month.
+Other Assets Tab (Easiest): Your investments will be recorded in your Net Worth; update the balance before recording each month

-2. Managed Funds Tab - Enter your platform as a Managed Fund and manually update the Live Price as needed (ignore any warnings).
-Enter in the Purchase History as provided by your platform.
+Managed Funds Tab: Enter your platform as a Managed Fund and manually update the Live Price as needed (ignore any warnings).
+Enter the Purchase History as provided by your platform.

 How do I manage DRP or Dividend Reinvestment?